Establishment of the ESRB

 On 16 December 2010 the legislation establishing the ESRB entered into force:

-- Regulation (EU) No 1092/2010 of the European Parliament and of the Council of 24/11/2010 (Download) on European Union macro-prudential oversight of the financial system and establishing a European Systemic Risk Board (the ‘ESRB Regulation’).
+- Regulation (EU) No 1092/2010 of the European Parliament and of the Council of 24/11/2010 (Download PDF) on European Union macro-prudential oversight of the financial system and establishing a European Systemic Risk Board (the ‘ESRB Regulation’).

-- Council Regulation (EU) No 1096/2010 of 17/11/2010 (Download) conferring specific tasks upon the European Central Bank concerning the functioning of the European Systemic Risk Board
+- Council Regulation (EU) No 1096/2010 of 17/11/2010 (Download PDF) conferring specific tasks upon the European Central Bank concerning the functioning of the European Systemic Risk Board

 The ESRB is part of the European System of Financial Supervision (ESFS), the purpose of which is to ensure supervision of the Union’s financial system.

 - the European Banking Authority (EBA) (Download PDF [1.56 MB] the EU regulation);

 - the European Insurance and Occupational Pensions Authority (EIOPA) (Download PDF [1.58 MB] the EU regulation);

 - the European Securities and Markets Authority (ESMA) (Download PDF [1.57 MB] the EU regulation);